mne-tools/mne-cpp/doc/gh-pages/pages/development/wasm_buildguide.md

 └── mne-cpp_shadow/
 ```

-## Basic information on Qt Wasm with MNE-CPP
+## Basic Information on Qt Wasm with MNE-CPP

 According to the official [Qt Wasm guide](https://wiki.qt.io/Qt_for_WebAssembly){:target="_blank" rel="noopener"}, the preferred emscripten versions are: